-Be it by dubbing classical films in a real sound studio, walking through a lifelike film set on Shanghai's famous Nanjing Road or by becoming a star on the 'Carpet of Lights', where virtual fans and photographers flash their camera's trying to capture the 'celebrity' that just passed by; in the Shanghai Film Museum the visitor becomes a part of film and is invited to actively participate in it.
-This key concept of inclusion in the world of film is the red through the Shanghai Film Museum, which seamlessly integrates historical relics in an interactive environment, in a new cultural hotspot of international allure.
+Be it by dubbing classical films in a real sound studio, walking through a lifelike film set on Shanghai's famous Nanjing Road or by becoming a star on the 'Carpet of Lights' where virtual fans and photographers flash their cameras trying to capture the 'celebrity' that just passed by, in the Shanghai Film Museum, the visitor becomes a part of film and is invited to actively participate in it.
+This key concept of inclusion in the world of film is the red thread through the Shanghai Film Museum, which seamlessly integrates historical relics in an interactive environment, in a cultural hotspot of international allure with a local touch.

-The museum is not only a 'temple of history'; it makes a conscious and clear link to the present and future of filmmaking by integrating fully equipped real-time production studios, in which groups will participate in the craft of filmmaking.
+The museum makes a clear link to the present and future of filmmaking by integrating fully equipped real-time production studios, in which SST groups will participate in the craft of filmmaking.
 A mixture of professional studios for Animation, Post-Production, Sound and Live Broadcasting enables pupils to see first-hand how film professionals use traditional craft as well as modern digital technology to create features for the silver screen.
 Connecting past, present and future, the museum is a vivid and 'living' environment, and a meeting place where an audience of professionals and students can interact and exchange knowledge and inspiration.

-Shanghai City Planning Exhibition Center - The Shanghai City Planning Exhibition condenses the yesterday, today and tomorrow of city planning and construction of the Shanghai Metropolis based on the exhibiting theme of "City, Human Being, Environment & Development."
-Emphasis is laid on the development planning for the upcoming twenty-year period.
+Shanghai City Planning Exhibition Center - The Shanghai City Planning Exhibition condenses the yesterday, today and tomorrow of city planning and construction of the Shanghai Metropolis based on the exhibiting theme of "City, Human Being, Environment & Development," as well as the experiences of other countries for reference.
+Emphasis is laid on the development planning for the upcoming 20-year period and include the history of Shanghai.